AeroGeekDean/CarND-Traffic-Sign-Classifier-Project/writeup.md

 Important Note: Scaling & mean-centering parameters were derived based ONLY on the training set.
 Later during model performance evaluation, these stored parameters were then applied onto the cross-validation and test data sets.

-Here are a few examples of a traffic sign image in its original 'raw' condition, re-contrasted, and feature normalized.
+Here are a few examples of traffic sign images in its original 'raw' condition, re-contrasted, and feature normalized.

 ![pre-processed image A][image21]